clfkenny/clfkenny.github.io/projects/index.md

 </style>

 # *Projects*
-### Here are some of my projects I've been working on:
+### Here are some of my mini projects I've been working on:

 <p>
   <li><a href= "/projects/pokemon_classifier">Pokemon Type Classifier</a>